Numerical Algebraic Geometry for Energy Computations on Tensor Train Varieties

-for a Hamiltonian $H$, where $\psi$ is constrained to lie in a given tensor train variety.
-In Section~\ref{sec: TTvarieties}, we will introduce tensor train varieties and identify instances when they are Segre products of projective spaces (Theorem~\ref{thm:TT-as-Segre}).
+Next, we turn to tensor train varieties in Section~\ref{sec: TTvarieties} and identify instances when they are Segre products of projective spaces (Theorem~\ref{thm:TT-as-Segre}).
 We also report what we know about the defining ideals of tensor trains.
 A birational parametrization of TT varieties from a product of Grassmannians will be presented in Section~\ref{sec:birational}.
 From this parametrization, we obtain the formula for the dimension of a TT variety (Corollary \ref{cor:TT-dim}).